ashvardanian/SimSIMD/README.md

 | Euclidean Distance ²      |    4,620 K/s |      147 K/s |     5,320 K/s |          __36 x__ |
 | Jensen-Shannon Divergence |    1,180 K/s |       18 K/s |     2,140 K/s |         __118 x__ |

-NumKong's `f16` kernels are faster than GCC's `f32` output — not because of unrolling, but because they use [F16C](https://en.wikipedia.org/wiki/F16C) conversion instructions, widening FMA pipelines, and compensated accumulation that no compiler will synthesize from a plain `for` loop.
+NumKong's `f16` kernels are faster than GCC's `f32` output — not because of unrolling, but because they use [F16C](https://en.wikipedia.org/wiki/F16C) conversion instructions, widening FMA pipelines, and compensated accumulation that compilers do not synthesize from a plain `for` loop.
 The same story repeats for `bf16`, `e4m3`, `i8`, and `i4`: these types require algorithmic transformations — lookup tables, algebraic domain shifts, asymmetric [VNNI](https://en.wikipedia.org/wiki/AVX-512#VNNI) tricks — that live beyond the reach of auto-vectorization.

 ### Parallelism & Multi-Threading